galaxyproject/admin-training/README.md

 ## Timetable

-_Timetable with sessions and material will be continuously updated towards the workshop._
+_Timetable with sessions and material is being continuously updated._

 ### Monday
 **28th January**